Leon-C-T/qa_group_project/README.md

 #### Acknowledgements

-A massive thank you to Syed, for fielding our endless questions, and WRITE SOMETHING ELSE
+A massive thank you to Syed, for fielding our endless questions, and many thanks to QA-Limited for the opportunity, training, and our operational budget.